-The Leader of the Opposition may appoint members of his or her political group to shadow the areas of responsibility of Executive Councillors.
-If so such members of the Opposition Group will be known individually as Shadow Executive Councillors and collectively as the Shadow Executive.
+The Leader of the Opposition may appoint members drawn from the membership of the political groups that have come together to form the Opposition to shadow the areas of responsibility of Executive Councillors.
+If so such members will be known individually as Shadow Executive Councillors and collectively as the Shadow Executive.